 Proximity analyses and maps were created to show gaps in proximity to various popular park features - trailheads, playgrounds, and forested areas and state required facilities.
-This analysis will help identify service gaps that will inform recommendations in master and sector plans, development review, and in park master plans, site selections, and park programs of requirement.
+As mentioned above, Montgomery Parks uses a different methodology to show gaps to park facilities.
+Following the LPPRP guidelines' requirements, the maps provide: